getvictor/website/content/posts/mtls-go-client-using-apple-keychain/index.md

 ## Using certificate and key from the Windows certificate store

-The following article will explore using the Windows certificate store to hold the client certificate and private key.
+The following article will explore [using the Windows certificate store to hold the mTLS client certificate and private key](../mtls-with-windows).

 ## Example code on GitHub